pip-services/pip-services-docs/content/en/node/kafka/queues/kafka_message_queue.md

 Peeks multiple incoming messages from the queue without removing them.
 If there are no messages available in the queue it returns an empty list.

-- Important: This method is not supported by MQTT.
+- Important: This method is not supported by Kafka.

 > `public` peekBatch(correlationId: string, messageCount: number): Promise<[MessageEnvelope[]](../../../messaging/queues/message_envelope)>